kensuke0529/Rec-sys/README.md

 This system aims to:
 * **Improve User Engagement:** By suggesting highly relevant movies, keeping users on the platform longer.
 * **Enhance Content Discovery:** Helping users find new movies based on other users' behavior and prompt, going beyond traditional static recommendations by incorporating interaction and behavioral influence.
-* **Showcase Advanced ML/Deployment Skills:** Provides a comprehensive example of building, training, and deploying a complex machine learning system.

 ## Technical Architecture